Offerings

 • Difficulty trusting after betrayal or relational dynamics

-• Recovery from physical, psychological and spiritual abuse
+• Recovery from abuse

 • Uncertainty about staying or leaving a relationship